SherlockLock/Node-Express-Template/README.md

 ### server.js

-The initializtion point for the server.
+The initializtion and entry point for the server.

 ### .env

 IMPORTANT: This file should NOT be public and should be included in a .gitignore file to prevent hostile agents from gaining access to sensitive details related to your server.

 This file servers as a place to store important and sensitive global variables within your application.

-## Technology

-TODO: Add Versions for each

-- Package Manager: Node Package Manager (npm)
-- Language: Javascript
-- Runtime Environment: Node.JS
-- Framework: Express

-## How To Start

-TODO: Write out Start Guide

-Install npm
-Install express
-Install Javascript
-Install Node.js

-Pull Repo
-Run Init
-Create packages

-Set up postman or localhost

-Test

 ## MIT License